 - 6. Provide ongoing standardized training for health care professionals on the POLST registry including submission and retrieval, use of POLST in an emergency, access methods, and privacy and security safeguards.
 The trainings should be developed for a variety of scenarios and health care settings to address time and availability barriers.
 Trainings strategies should include virtual and in person settings, just in time trainings, for CEUs, lunch and learns, etc. - 7.
 Develop tools for organizational readiness to use the POLST registry.
-This includes capacity and policies to implement the POLST registry into workflows. - Provide education and training to patients and their surrogates who participate in the POLST registry when/if the consumer access is implemented.
+This includes capacity and policies to implement the POLST registry into workflows and how to prepopulate the registry. - 8.
+Provide POLST registry education and training to patients, surrogates, advocates, and others when the consumer access is implemented.